Maison Le Nid - Moulin-à-Vent Rochegrés 2021

 About the estate:

-Formerly known as Dom. du Petit Chêne, this 8-hectare vineyard, shaped like a windmill, was taken over in 2012 by Paul Lardet, an industrialist who heads a metalworking company that manufactures winemaking equipment.
-He renamed it Le Nid in 2014 and runs it with his three children using sustainable farming practices and tailored winemaking techniques.
+Formerly known as Dom. du Petit Chêne, this 8-hectare vineyard, laid out in a windmill pattern, was taken over in 2012 by Paul Lardet, an industrialist who heads a metalworking company that manufactures winemaking equipment.
+He renamed it Le Nid in 2014 and runs it with his three children using sustainable farming practices, with customized aging methods.
 A winery known for its consistent quality

 James Suckling